AEYCEN/QuickArmorSwap/README.md

 Create an issue ticket on GitHub for bug reports and feature requests or join our [Discord server](https://discord.gg/N55gSQcVEC) for individual support.

+## 🐧 Installation and Launching on Linux
+<a name="installation-linux"></a>

+### 🛠️ Installation

+Right-click the root folder and select `Open in Terminal`.
+If you are using Ubuntu Linux, you need to install the python virtual environment library first:

+    sudo apt install python3-venv

+Then create the virtual environment with the following command:

+    python3 -m venv venv

+After executing the last command you shouldn't get a response.
+Now you can activate the virtual environment with the following command:

+    . venv/bin/activate

+A command line prefix saying `(venv)` should appear.
+If so, install all the required dependencies:

+    pip install -r requirements.txt

+### ♻️ Launching

+To start QuickArmorSwap, open the terminal in the QuickArmorSwap folder like described in the installation guide and execute the following commands:

+    . venv/Scripts/activate
+    sudo su
+    xhost +
+    python run.py

+> ℹ️ If you want to stop the running environment (venv) after using the application, just type `deactivate`.
+Additionally, you can enable the access control again with `xhost -`.

+After launching the application, look [how you can use it](#-usage).

 ## 📜 License